bjasspa/jasspa/microemacs/contribs/readme.txt

          of errors
        - py-format - formatting Python code using yapf or black
        - py-lint   - linting Pythoncode using pylint

        Install:  copy  the  file  `pytools.emf`  to your  jasspa  user  folder (usually   `~/.config/jasspa`  and  add  the  following  line  to  your `username.emf` or your `mypython.emf` file.

        define-macro-file pytools py-doc py-exec py-format py-lint

+       All functions have documented help pages which you can show using the `help-command`.

 rtools.emf